 10. Changes in Mood or Personality

 Mood swings, increased confusion, suspicion, depression, or anxiety are common in individuals with Alzheimer’s.
 They may become easily upset, particularly when they are out of their comfort zone or placed in unfamiliar environments.
+Occasional mood swings are a part of life; it is the persistence and escalation of these sudden personality shifts that signal concern.

 There has been increased awareness and media attention about this significant health crisis and research continues to uncover more and more information about prevention and treatment of Alzheimer’s.
 While there is still no cure, it is clear that early detection of Alzheimer’s can help slow the progression of the disease and in some cases reduce the effects.